Connect with us

 Digitail’s first sale happened at a familiar place, Sebastian’s hometown of Jassy in Romania.
 On the way to his grandparents’ house, he saw an opportunity – a veterinary clinic on the side of the road.

 “I stopped the car and I went in.
 And I was lucky enough to see a familiar face – since Jassy is quite a small city.
-I asked them what system they were using, they said they weren’t using any system and were actually looking for one.
+I asked them what system they were using, they said they weren’t using any system and were looking for one.
 I was like yay – it’s the best day ever!”
 Sebastian recalls.

 After starting with the outbound leads, the team started developing their inbound strategy.